sbrockman/marklogic-articulator/README.md

 * outerJoin - a one-to-many merge across two relational queries.
 	* Supports composite/multi-value key
 	* Must supply a primaryKey and foreignKey values, AS WELL AS a target field (type must be an Array)

+#### Lookup Table Support

+* indexLookup - allows to pull values from a lookup table (ex: Country Codes.
+"DEU" = "Germany")
+	* Fields with a value of ```"__LOOKUP__"``` will reference the 'indexLookup' definitions, based on property value, then a join to the lookup collection will be performed, only the first value will be returned if more than one entry matches the join.

 ### Tips
 Typically a RowBot query will correspond to one dataset/collection inserted into MarkLogic, however, RowBot allows for complex queries to be defined in its configuration files, so complex joins may also be handled there as well, provided the data returned constructs one conceptual object per returned row.